mariolukas/FabScanPi-Server/README.md

 ## What is FabScan PI

-FabScan PI is the next iteration of the FabScan 3D laser scanner.
+The FabScan project started in 2010 at [Germany's first FabLab in Aachen](http://hci.rwth-aachen.de/fablab).The FabScan PI is the next iteration of the [FabScan 3D laser scanner](http://hci.rwth-aachen.de/fabscan).
 It uses a Raspberry PI and the Raspberry PI camera module.
 The idea behind using a Raspberry Pi is to provide the same hardware setup for all FabScans.
 Another benefit is that the FabScan gets a Stand-Alone, Web-Enabled 3D laser scanner.